How to Enroll in Major-Restricted Courses

 Things to Know

-- If you see a course listed as “open/restricted” on the course schedule, the advisor still might not be able to add a Non-Major to the class if there are only a few seats open.
-Those seats might be needed as options for current majors who adjust their schedules, or for newly admitted external- or internal-transfer students.
+- If you see a course listed as “open/restricted” on the course schedule, the advisor still might not be able to add a non-major to the class if there are only a few seats open.
+Those seats might be needed as options for current majors who adjust their schedules or for newly admitted external and internal transfer students.

-- During the 5th–12th class days of a fall/spring semester or the 3rd-4th class days of a summer session, any student “late adding” a course in this department must send the academic advisor an email containing professor consent and also stop by the office in person to be added to the course.
+- During the 5th–12th class days of a fall/spring semester or the 3rd-4th class days of a summer session, any student “late adding” a course in this department must send the academic advisor an email containing instructor consent in addition to stopping by the office in person to be added to the course.